Compensation for negligent financial services, pensions and banking advice

 - The legal procedures required to bring a claim through the Court.

-We are able to offer a no obligation initial telephone assessment to give you an understanding as to the merits of your potential claim, so please feel free to contact us or complete our contact form and we will call you back to discuss your case.
+We are able to offer a no obligation initial telephone assessment to give you an understanding as to the merits of your potential claim, so please feel free to call us or complete our enquiry form and we will call you back to discuss your case.

 Both individuals and businesses may be involved in seeking financial advice and purchasing financial services and products.
 This may be in relation to pensions, loans, mortgages, tax schemes, hedging products or investments to name but a few.

 When providing financial services and products, professionals owe a duty of care to their clients to provide advice with reasonable skill and care.
 They also owe duties set out in statutes, such as the Financial Services and Markets Act 2000.
 If they fail to do this and you suffer a loss as a result, then you may be able to bring a claim against them.